RaeesBhatti/wizzle/wizzle/README.md

 import { migrate } from 'wizzle/migrator/node-postgres';
 ```

 The API remains identical - only the import path changes.

-Wizzle will use your existing migration files but read them via snapshot chains instead of the journal file.
+**Note on Migration Structure:** Wizzle uses a different folder structure than drizzle-kit:
+- **drizzle-kit:** Flat structure with `meta/` folder containing snapshots
+- **wizzle:** Folder per migration containing `up.sql` and `snapshot.json`

+If migrating from drizzle-kit, you'll need to manually restructure your migrations to the new folder-based format.